JuliaReinforcementLearning/ReinforcementLearning.jl/README.md

   `Experiment`s) are collected in this package.
 - [DistributedReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/DistributedReinforcementLearning.jl)
   This package is still experimental and is not included in `ReinforcementLearning.jl` yet.
-It's goal is to extend some algorithms in `ReinforcementLearningZoo.jl` to apply them in distributed computing systems.
+Its goal is to extend some algorithms in `ReinforcementLearningZoo.jl` to apply them in distributed computing systems.